mizerc/mizerc.github.io/content/posts/hugo/index.md

 theme: ['PaperMod']
 ```

-Update theme key in `hugo.yaml` to be `theme: ['PaperMod']`.

 ### Creating New Post

-You can create a new post by using a single markdown file.
+You can create a new post manually by creating the .md file and manually writing the front matter.
-For bigger posts, you can create a folder with multiple markdown files.
+Another option is using the Hugo CLI:

 To create a single file post: